 3. Choose sugar-free options

 Look for sugar-free gum or sweets sweetened with xylitol.
-Xylitol is a sugar alcohol that can actually help prevent tooth decay by reducing bacteria in the mouth and increasing saliva production.
+Xylitol is a sugar alcohol that can help prevent tooth decay by reducing bacteria in the mouth and increasing saliva production.

 4. Brush smart

 Wait at least 30 minutes after eating before brushing.
 This gives your saliva time to neutralise acids and start the remineralisation process.
-If you brush too soon after eating, you might actually brush away softened enamel!
+If you brush too soon after eating, you might brush away softened enamel!

 5. Regular check-ups